-Using data from Ordnance Survey56, AECOM has created a data layer for the Carmarthenshire LPA area showing orientation of slope and potential for shading.
+Using data from Ordnance Survey59, AECOM has created a data layer for the Carmarthenshire LPA area showing orientation of slope and potential for shading.
 The following assumptions have been applied in this study:

-Table 18: Suitability of sites for PV installation at varying inclinations
+Table 19: Suitability of sites for PV installation at

 Suitability of sites Inclinations All suitable: 0-3° from the horizontal Only south-west to south east facing areas are suitable.
-All other orientations are considered constrained All constrained Inclinations >15° from the horizontal
+All other orientations are considered constrained Inclinations between 3- 15o from the horizontal All constrained Inclinations >15o from the horizontal

-All areas with inclinations 0-3° from the horizontal are assumed suitable and optimum.
-Only south-west to south east facing areas are suitable where there are inclinations between 3-15° from the horizontal: all other areas are deemed unsuitable.
-At this stage, the areas shown on the map are only constrained by the Carmarthenshire LPA boundary and the Brecon Beacons National Park.
+All areas with inclinations $0-3^{\circ}$ from the horizontal are assumed suitable and optimum.
+Only south-west to south east facing areas are suitable where there are inclinations between $3-15^{\circ}$ from the horizontal: all other areas are deemed unsuitable.
+At this stage, the areas shown on the map are only constrained by the